 Ager

-Ager is the main language in the country by the same name, in the east part of the northern continent.
+Ager is the official language in the country by the same name, in the east part of the northern continent.
 It's spoken widely by all peoples there, though in some isolated communities, such as among the Aldhar in the mountains, there are those who have trouble speaking it.
 It's also commonly spoken by Wanderers.

 Syntax